nodejs/modules/doc/announcement.md

 - `import.meta.url` provides the `file://` URL of the current ES module file.

-- Loaders can be written to modify Node’s runtime behavior with respect to ES modules. _This is still very much a work in progress._
+- Loaders can be written to modify Node.js’s runtime behavior with respect to ES modules. _This is still very much a work in progress._

 - Node.js can be run with an ES module file as a program’s initial entry point.